 And best of all, my introduction was through making custom patterns from scratch to fit specific individuals, instead of learning to modify fashion formulas.
 To this day, I have never sewn from a commercial pattern, since all those averages and charts and sizes are mostly irrelevant when you’re creating something unique to fit a specific person (which is all I’ve ever been interested in)!

 At Yale, I also realized that I loved the technical production side of custom sewing much more than Design.
-Doing research and coming up with ideas and drawing pretty pictures was okay, but I was far more interested in making things.
+Even with a world-famous costume design teacher, doing research and coming up with ideas and drawing pretty pictures was okay, but I was far more interested in making things.

 So when my glorious one year internship was up, I looked for graduate programs that had their focus as Costume Creation instead of Costume Design….